Vlachs: 12th century

 300 Vlach families are mentioned as servants of the Monastic community of Mount Athos in a correspondence between Emperor Alexios I Komnenos and Patriarch Nicholas III Kyrdiniates, sometime between 1105 and 1109.
 The patriarch complained that use of the mountains as pasture and the habit of employing women also as shepherds went against the rules of the monastic community.
 As a consequence, the Vlachs were expelled from their villages and from the area.
 According to Földes János, the Vlachs were re-settled in the Peloponnese.

 The Primary Chronicle, written c.
 1113 states that the Slavs settled beside the Danube, then the Volochi people attacked the Slavs, settled among them and did them violence, leading to the Slavs departing and settling around the Vistula under the name of Leshi.
 According to the chronicle the Slavs settled there first, and the Volochi seized the territory of the Slavs; later, the Hungarians drove the Volochi away, took their land and settled among the Slavs.
 The Primary Chronicle thus contains a possible reference to Romanians.
 Other non-Romanian historians consider the Volochi the Franks, as their country is placed west to Baltic Sea and near England by the author of the work, Nestor the Chronicler.
 The Frankish Empire stretched from the North Sea to the Danube.

 The Byzantine princess and scholar Anna Komnene, in her book Alexiad, mentions a Vlach settlement called Ezeba, which was near Larissa and Androneia.
 In the same work she also describes the Vlachs as "the nomadic tribes, called Vlachs in popular parlance".

 Traveler Benjamin of Tudela (1130–1173) of the Kingdom of Navarre was one of the first writers to use the word Vlachs for a Romance-speaking population.
-In his work he mentions that these Vlachs live high up in the mountains of Thessaly, and from there they sometimes come down to plunder, which they do quickly, as swift as deers, for which reasons there is no king to rule them.
+In his work he mentions that these Vlachs live high up in the mountains of Thessaly, and from there they sometimes come down to plunder, which they do quickly, as swift as deer, for which reasons there is no king to rule them.

 In 1167, Vlachs living by the border of the Principality of Halych during the reign of Yaroslav Osmomysl, captured Andronicus and returned him to Emperor Manuel.

 Byzantine historian John Kinnamos described Leon Vatatzes' military expedition along the northern Danube, where Vatatzes mentioned the participation of Vlachs in battles with the Magyars (Hungarians) in 1167.
 John Kinnamos says Vlachs were "colonists brought from Italy".
 Historian Florin Curta hypothesizes that the Italian origin of Vlachs was an editorial addition of Kinnamos aimed to justify the claim of taking back the old Roman lands north of the Danube, part of the Kingdom of Hungary.